 If you need to cancel a trip or course, the following cancellation policy will apply:

-For our day trips and courses (including 2 & 3 day kayak and rescue courses), we provide full refunds for cancellations made up until seven days before the scheduled trip or course date.
+For our day rafting trips and kayak courses (including 2 & 3 day kayak and rescue courses), we provide full refunds for cancellations made up until seven days before the scheduled trip or course date.
 There are no refunds for any cancellations made with less than seven days notice.

 For our multi-day trips, a full refund will be given for cancellations made up until 30 days before the trip, and a 50% refund will be given for cancellations made up until 21 days before the trip.
 No refunds will be given for cancellations to multi-day rafting or kayaking trips made within 21 days of the first day of the trip.

 For more information, please view our policies page.